thoughtfulbiometrics/thoughtfulbiometrics.github.io/_posts/2022-03-14-thoughtful-biometrics.md

 The Thoughtful Biometrics Workshops create a space to dialogue about critical emerging issues surrounding biometric and digital identity technologies.

-We welcome the participation of people who ask serious questions about these systems.
+We welcome the participation of *people who ask serious questions* about these systems.

-We also want to invite those active in the industry who want to respond in a meaningful way to thoughtful criticism.
+We invite those active in the industry who want to *respond in a meaningful way* to thoughtful criticism.

-_This workshop is not to “sell” biometrics products like trade shows or industry conferences._
+_This workshop is not to “sell” biometrics products like trade shows.
+We explore this problem space and seek a path forward._

 ## Your Concerns